harshvardhan-deshpande/IPL-2025-Player-Performance-Analysis/README.md

 ** Retention Feature Engineering (Batters)**

-To simulate realistic IPL retention decisions, a new column Retain or Not was engineered based on:
+To simulate realistic IPL retention decisions, a new column Retain or Not is made based on:

 Batting Average (AVG) – consistency